10-Q 1 ef20012476_10q.htm 10-Q

 2.

-Basic and diluted earnings per share (“EPS”) are determined in accordance with ASC Topic 260,” Earnings per Share”, which specifies the computation, presentation and disclosure requirements for EPS.
+Basic and diluted earnings per share (“EPS”) are determined in accordance with ASU No. 2015-06, Earnings per Share (Topic 260): Effects on historical earnings per unit of master limited partnership dropdown transactions, which specifies the computation, presentation and disclosure requirements for EPS.
 Basic EPS excludes all dilutive Common Stock equivalents.
 It is based upon the weighted average number of common shares outstanding during the period.
 Diluted EPS, as calculated using the treasury stock method, reflects the potential dilution that would occur if our dilutive outstanding stock options and stock awards were issued.

-The following is a reconciliation of the numerator and denominator of the net income per share computations for the three and nine months ended September 30, 2023 and 2022:
+The weighted average number of common shares used to compute basic and diluted earnings per share for the three and nine months ended September 30, 2024 and 2023 was as follows:

 Three Months Ended Nine Months Ended